Payment Protection Insurance (PPI)

 What is PPI?

-PPI is now acknowledged to be the largest scandal in UK financial history, with £24.5bn having been reclaimed by customers so far.
+PPI is now acknowledged to be one of the largest scandals in UK financial history, with £26bn having been reclaimed by customers so far.

-Payment protection insurance was a good product.
+Payment protection insurance was a good product when sold correctly.
 It was designed to allow you to meet your payments on a finance agreement if you come out of work through accident, sickness or unemployment.

 Claiming on the PPI Policy

 When customers fell ill or were unable to work, they attempted to make a genuine claim on their payment protection insurance product.
 But ‘exclusion clauses’ often made it impossible to use the product and obtain the expected payout.

 Exclusion clauses have been used in insurance products for many years and are designed to prevent insurance companies having to pay out unfairly.
 However the problem did not lie in the exclusion clauses themselves, but in the advisors that sold the product not checking whether a customers situation (such as medical conditions / employment status) would prevent them from making a successful claim.
 Research by the Citizens Advice Bureau showed that only 15% of policy holders were able to make a successful claim.
 The success rate for motor insurance claims is 74% and 55% for household claims.